Top computer skills to list on your resume

-Social media is something many of us use in our everyday lives.
+Social media is a computer skill many of us use in our everyday lives.
 Hiring managers are probably less interested in your personal profiles and how many friends you have.
 But most will be interested in business-related skills you’ve gained using platforms such as Facebook, Instagram, Twitter, and TikTok.

 Remember, most companies have a presence on social media.
-If you know how to use management and scheduling tools such as Hootsuite, this could be an advantage.
+This could be advantageous if you know how to use management and scheduling tools such as Hootsuite.

-Accounting computer skills can be beneficial in a range of industries.
-Knowing how to use popular software programs such as Quickbooks, Xero, and MYOB will most likely be essential for jobs in finance or business administration.
+Accounting software skills can be beneficial in a range of industries.
+Knowing how to use popular software programs such as Quickbooks, Xero, and MYOB will most likely be essential for finance or business administration jobs.

 For other jobs, these skills can be highly desirable.
-For example, you may be applying for a job in an office or at a small family business.
+For example, you may apply for a job in an office or at a small family business.

-If you can input bills, create invoices, and reconcile accounts with these systems, you can bring something extra to the company.
+You can bring something extra to the company if you can input bills, create invoices, and reconcile accounts with these systems.

 Are you a Microsoft person?
 Or an Apple person?

-Some companies use mobile devices, and you should learn how to use both Android and Apple iOS.
+Some companies use mobile devices.
+Because of this, consider learning how to use both Android and Apple iOS.

-Depending on the job, the recruiter may mention the operating system in the requirements.
+Depending on the job, the recruiter may mention the computer system in the requirements.
 If they do, you can address these criteria directly in your resume.

-Alternatively, if it’s an office job, you can mention your competency in your cover letter.
+Alternatively, you can mention your competency in your cover letter if it's an office job.

 For example, you could say, “I have five years of experience using both macOS and Microsoft Windows operating systems.”

-Web development and design are advanced computer skills.
+Web development and design are advanced computer skills and require some programming skills, not just a basic level of proficiency.
 If you have experience in CSS, HTML, Python, PHP, Dreamweaver, C++, or Java, it could help you get a job in programming or other related fields.

 If you aren’t applying for a position in a digital industry, web design skills may still be useful.

-For example, you may be able to manage the company blog using content management systems such as WordPress, Wix, or Blogger.
+For example, you may manage the company blog using content management systems such as WordPress, Wix, or Blogger.
 Or you can make changes and upgrades to their website.

 If you have any qualifications or formal training in this field, be sure to add them to your resume.